5 MIN READ

 First, avoid opening up your slide deck app

-If building a slide deck was the length of a 10k race, opening up the slide deck software would put you at the 8k mark without all of the preparation.
+If building a slide deck was the length of a 10k race, opening up the presentation software would put you at the 8k mark without all of the preparation.
 You just skipped all of the most important work, which all happens outside of Powerpoint.
 (I use Figma!)

 It can feel compelling to open up Powerpoint, Google Slides, Keynote, or any other fun piece of software.
 (I lied, Powerpoint is not fun.)
 But this forces you to think about the design of your slides and everything else that doesn't matter at this point.